luyadev/luya/docs/guide/lesson-blockform.md

-# Generate a Form within a Block
+# Generate a form within a block

-This is an example of how to generate a block with a form represented by a model and using the active form widget to generate the output.
+This is an example of how to generate a block with a form represented by a model and using the ActiveForm widget to generate the output.

-## Generate the Model
+## Generate the model

 First of all generate the model with your custom roles and store in `app/models`: